-What happens on the day of my operation ?
+What will happen on the day of my surgery?

-On the day of your operation you will not be able to eat or drink for a specified time prior to your surgery.
-A doctor will see you prior to your operation and your written consent will be required before your operation can take place.
-(This should already have been obtained at the pre-admission clinic).
+On the day of your operation, you must have nothing to eat or drink for a specified time prior to your operation.
+You will be advised as to what time you need to stop eating and drinking.

+Before your operation can take place, a doctor will see you to reconfirm your written consent, which will have already been obtained at a previous appointment.
 You will have the opportunity to ask any questions not covered during your pre-admission clinic appointment.